shaack/cm-chessboard/README.md

 let defaultProps = {
   position: "empty", // set as fen, "start" or "empty"
   orientation: COLOR.white, // white on bottom
-  responsive: true, // resizes the board based on element size
+  responsive: true, // resize the board automatically to the size of the context element
   animationDuration: 300, // pieces animation duration in milliseconds.
 Disable all animation with `0`.
   language: navigator.language.substring(0,2).toLowerCase(), // supports "de" and "en" for now, used for pieces naming
   style: {